John Langston Gwaltney: Academic background

 He was a professor of anthropology at the Syracuse University.

+Drylongso

-DrylongsoDrylongso is a collection of Gwaltney's transcriptions of oral interviews with whom he described as "core black people", ordinary men and women who made up black America.
+Drylongso is a collection of Gwaltney's transcriptions of oral interviews with whom he described as "core black people", ordinary men and women who made up black America.
 In the interviews, he asked people to define their culture.
 The book includes a glossary of African American terms, and interviews with 41 people from the Northeast United States.
 The title is from an African-American word, "drylongso", which is used to mean "ordinary", in reference to the social status of the interviewees.
 In a terse introductory statement chosen by Gwaltney from an interviewee not included in the broader text, factory worker Othman Sullivan says "I think this anthropology is just another way to call me a nigger."
 The New York Times described it as "The most expansive and realistic exposition of contemporary mainstream black attitudes yet published."